ibm-garage/infrastructure-scripts/examples/F5-BIG-IP/README.md

 ### Future Considerations

-For HA, the F5 server should be replicated across three zones, with the GLobal LB balancing across the three.
+For HA, the F5 BIG-IP server should be replicated across three zones, with the Global LB balancing across the three.

 The Security Groups and Network ACLs should be further hardened to permit only the desired traffic.